supercodingninja/codeRefactored/ReadMe.md

 6. We need to enhance the codebase, not utterly change the code without permission: it's good to keep the original codebase given, in another location; and copy that file, prior to refactoring the codebase.
 Let's resemble at least 90% of the demo file provided (relative path: codeBase2Refactor/Assets/demo.png).
 7. We need to follow best practices for file structure, and naming conventions.
 8. We need to follow best practices for class/id naming conventions, indentation, quality comments, etc.
+9. We may want to consider:
+        a.
+Using Alt tags.
+        b.
+Create subtitles and transcripts for media
+        c.
+Ensure that we place periods at the end of our abbreviations.
+        d.
+Using descriptive and unique links.
+        e.
+Contrasting colors, cleary, from the color spectrum: everyone's percepetion is different, not absolute (be kind, and don't use "50 Shades of Grey").
+        f.
+Use larger and wider buttons: make them more able to click, by the end user (whether disable or not, make it accessible).
+        g.
+Simplicity of the content: NO ONE [tongue in cheek] likes reading a block of code, without character; and linearization (make a topic, paragraph, or an "About Us" section, but do NOT cluster any website).
+        h.
+INCLUDE AN ACCESSIBILTY GUIDE (what if a standard was forgotten, or more standards ar added).
+THIS IS GOING TE EXTRA MILE FOR YOUR CLIENT(S), etc.; because thy will not have to research what accessibilty standrads are implemeted; and they will know what standards are not inclueded in their website- and so will the end users!
+        i.
+Researching/Getting to know the targeted audience: is our Marketing Agency more focus on a certain set of disabilties; i. e. products gear more for the blid than hearing impaired, etc.
+        j.
+Identifiable/proper use of HTML headers (think semantics).
+        k.
+Keyboard Accessibilty
+        l.
+Image(s) Accessibilty
+        m.
+Creating menus, forms, and tables; while keeping all accessible and simple.
+        n.
+HIGHLY SUGGEST incorporating the ARIA for Web Applications ( “Accessible Rich Internet Applications”).
+[Ref.: https://www.washington.edu/accessibility/web/landmarks/]
+        o.
+Test your page with a screen reader (ChromeVox and Fire Vox can be added to your browser extension, quickly).
+        p.
+Checking your refactored code with a tool bar ( Firefox has one called, "Accessibility Evaluation Toolbar"; and if you remembered Opera Browser (still popular in other parts of the world), they have one called, "Web Accessibility Toolbar").
+        q.
+Check your refactored code with a Web-Based Checker; such as "Wave" (https://wave.webaim.org/).

 // Developers: For GitHub Repository Purposes //
 1. It's a good idea to make sure you have a unique name for your repositiory.